cdktf/cdktf-provider-snowflake/docs/oauthIntegrationForCustomClients.python.md

 Specifies the name of the OAuth integration.

 This name follows the rules for Object Identifiers.
 The name should be unique among security integrations in your account.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.94.1/docs/resources/oauth_integration_for_custom_clients#name OauthIntegrationForCustomClients#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/oauth_integration_for_custom_clients#name OauthIntegrationForCustomClients#name}

 ---